andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-07-gelfands-algebra-chunk-16-polynomial-division-remainders.md

 Now _that's_ magical.

 First we need to take a step back.
 Two in fact.
 Forget about polynomials, and forget about division.
-We're going to introduce properly the concept of _roots_.
+We're going to introduce properly the concept of _polynomial roots_.

+Note: polynomial roots _are not_ roots of numbers such as square roots and cube roots.
+I've written [a separate section](https://andrewharmellaw.github.io/2017/04/24/gelfands-algebra-aside-2-roots-roots-and-more-roots) to disambiguate all this.
+If you feel the need jump over there now to make sure you're happy with the difference, and what we are and arent talking about here.

 Polynomials have things called _roots_.
 If I tell you they are also called a "zero" you might think back to the last time we heard the "zero" word with regards to factoring, in [Chunk 11 - Factoring to Zero](https://andrewharmellaw.github.io/2017/01/20/gelfands-algebra-chunk-11-factoring-to-zero).
 In that post we found great solace for our annihilated-terms woes by "looking for the zero result".

-Gelfand is now going to take the finding-the-remainder element of this approach, and bring us up to speed with roots in general (without explicitly calling out the link I've just made - I found it by [reading around the topic](http://www.sosmath.com/algebra/factor/fac02/fac02.html)).
+Gelfand is now going to take the finding-the-remainder element of this approach, and bring us up to speed with roots in general (without explicitly calling out the link I've just made - I found it by [reading around the topic](http://www.sosmath.com/algebra/factor/fac02/fac02.html)).  ([Oakley](https://www.amazon.co.uk/Mind-Numbers-Science-Flunked-Algebra-ebook/dp/B00G3L19ZU) FTW!)

 The definition of a root $x = a$ of a function $f(x)$ from the above linked page is as follows: